foxfox59/lyllyplayer/README.md

 Imports .m3u playlists.
 Generates playlists from supported local audio file folders (.mp3, .wav, .flac, .m4a, .aac, .ogg, .opus, .wma, .aiff, .aif, .aifc).
 Can save and load playlists for later use.
 Tested also with simple icecast/shoutcast streams either via .m3u playlist or direct URL.
 Support for limited custom skins (basically a picture on top of the UI, either stretched, tiled or best fit) with a default, automatic, custom or Windows themed color tint.
 Can be switched between light/dark modes (although the feature is crude)
+Simple visualizer: off, VU bars, or a frequency spectrum

 **and so much more!** (not really that much, those were the main features :D)